yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 The major version is designated as X.0 and is defined by one or more of the following:

 1. Breaking changes to Tyk Gateway or Tyk Dashboard APIs.
-Tyk APIs include not just the endpoints, but also return error codes and messages, logging details - basically anything were a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
+Tyk APIs include not just the endpoints, but also return error codes and messages, logging details - basically anything where a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
 2. Deprecation of existing functionality or engines that breaks a key business process.
 3. Breaking plugin compiler for customer Go plugins after plugins have been recompiled.
 4. Crypto deprecations.